184.108.40.206 DSP assessment of continuing inability to work - 30 hour rule

 If a person is unable to participate in educational or vocational training or on-the-job training within the next 2 years because of their impairment/s, they may satisfy the CITW criteria for DSP qualification.
 A person may also satisfy the CITW criteria if they are able to undertake training, but such training is unlikely, because of the person's impairment/s, to enable them to work within the next 2 years.

-Act reference: SSAct pre-1 July 2006 section 94(2)(b) (before its amendment on 1 July 2006) Either: the impairment is of itself sufficient to prevent…, section 94(5) In this section: educational or vocational training does not include…
+Act reference: SSAct pre-1 July 2006 section 94(2)(b) either: the impairment is of itself sufficient to prevent …, section 94(5) In this section: educational or vocational training does not include …

 Factors to consider in determining ability to undertake training